readingcapital/readingcapital.github.io/volume-1/index.md

 > with the analysis of the commodity.

-The object of the critique of political economy is the systematic development of what the wealth of captialist societies is — the elementary form of which is the commodity.
+The object of the critique of political economy is the systematic development of what the wealth of capitalist societies is — the elementary form of which is the commodity.

 #### [The Two Factors of the Commodity: Use-Value and Value](chapter-01.01-detailed-commentary) ####